 Being an amateur radio astronomer is technically even more demanding than being an optical amateur, just because there are no commercial telescopes for sale.
 Operating a single telescope is already a technical challenge and one needs a good working knowledge of electronics and software skills to make an instrument work.
 These requirements are what kept me out of this field... :) On behalf of a colleague from work, David Brodrick, I operated a self-made (by him, not me!) radio interferometer that operates at an observing frequency of 20 MHz (15 m wavelength).

-The activities of a group of enthusiasts building their own radio interferometers (i.e. units that are yet more complex than "just" a single amateur radio telescope) are described on the Fringe Dwellers (external link) website.
+The activities of a group of enthusiasts building their own radio interferometers (i.e. units that are yet more complex than "just" a single amateur radio telescope) were in the past described on the now defunct Fringe Dwellers website.
 But there are other amateur radio astronomer sites around as well.
 And here a new addition to these pages, a short description of the Parkes SIMPLE array.